HaleVDTViettel/Understand-Code-in-Python-Notebooks/readme.md

 ## Overview

-I used single list-wise deberta-v3-large trained on all competition data.
+I used single list-wise deberta-v3-large trained on all data.
 Input text is cells separated with [SEP] and [CLS] tokens.

 ## What Worked